jessica-rita/jessica-rita/ABOUTME.md

 Hi!
 I'm Jessica — a curious and creative problem-solver who loves building things with code.
 I'm currently a **Software Engineering Intern at Solera**, working on internal tools using **.NET** and **Azure**.
 I’m also a **Break Through Tech AI Fellow**, where I build end-to-end AI models to solve real-world challenges.

-When I’m not coding, I’m either writing fiction, sketching, or listening to music (everything from lo-fi to Nigerian alt-pop).
+When I’m not coding, I’m either writing fiction, sketching, or listening to music (everything from lo-fi to Nigerian Afrobeats to J-pop).
 I’m passionate about using tech for impact and constantly growing through collaboration and learning.

 ---